-Kiwi seed oil is a good source of alpha linolenic acid, an essential omega 3 fatty acid (essential means we don't make it).
+Kiwi seed oil is a good source of alpha-linolenic acid, an essential omega 3 fatty acids (essential means we don't make it).
 Kiwi seed oil also contains vitamin E as well as antioxidant polyphenols.

 Kiwi seed extract also contains two other interesting substances:

-Quercitrin is a precursor to querectin.
-From a chemistry standpoint, kaempfenol looks like querectin.
+Quercitrin is a precursor to quercetin.
+Basically, kaempferol looks like quercetin.

-Researchers in Italy have noted a Kiwi peptide- called kissper – exerts both anti-inflammatory and antioxidant effect on human cells.
+Researchers in Italy have noted a Kiwi peptide- called kissper – exerts both anti-inflammatory and antioxidant effects on human cells.

 Sebum is an oil secreted from glands.
-Over-production of sebum can contribute to acne.
+The over-production of sebum can contribute to acne.
 Kiwi seed extract is used to balance sebum production to help reduce acne and inflammation.

 The Kiwi Booster label tells us the supplement provides a concentrated 50:1 extract.
 This means they used 50 parts of kiwi to make just 1 part of the kiwi extract.
 It's the most concentrated extract found in this Halo supplement.

 Researchers in Switzerland have shown kiwi extract appears to double collagen production in skin cells.
 Researchers in Italy have also noted the natural antibiotic activity of kiwi resides in the seeds.
 This could play a role in reducing acne.

 Astaxanthin is a carotenoid found in seafood such as lobster, salmon, and shrimp.
 As a carotenoid, it's also an antioxidant and anti-inflammatory agent too.